What Is Infant Torticollis?

-Laying your baby on the stomach for brief periods while awake (known as "tummy time") is an important exercise because it helps strengthen neck and shoulder muscles and prepares your baby for crawling.
+Laying your baby on the stomach for brief periods while awake (known as "tummy time") is an important exercise.
+It helps strengthen neck and shoulder muscles and prepares your baby for crawling.

-This exercise is especially useful for a baby with torticollis and a flat head — and can actually help treat both problems at once.
+This exercise is especially useful for a baby with torticollis and a flat head, and can help treat both problems at once.
 Here's how to do it: